Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Introduction

-In quantum optical systems, the quantum optical vdP oscillator has played a pivotal role in the theoretical analysis of quantum synchronization.
+In quantum optical systems, the quantum optical vdP oscillator plays a pivotal role in the theoretical analysis of quantum synchronization.
 Limit-cycle oscillations under the effect of quantum noise in the semiclassical regime have been analyzed using the quasiprobability distribution in the phase-state representation \cite{lee2013quantum}.
 Frequency entrainment of the oscillator to a periodic external drive \cite{walter2014quantum} and mutual frequency synchronization between two oscillators \cite{walter2015quantum} have been observed through the alignment of the peak frequency of the oscillator's power spectrum to the periodic drive or to each other \cite{walter2014quantum, walter2015quantum}.
 Also, collective synchronization in a population of oscillators with global coupling has been studied using the mean-field analysis \cite{lee2014entanglement}.
+Such systematic analysis of the essential features of quantum synchronization is enabled by the quantum optical van der Pol (vdP) oscillator, which, in the classical limit, reproduces the Stuart-Landau oscillator (normal form of the supercritical Hopf bifurcation), the most fundamental and simplest model of a classical limit-cycle oscillator.
+Owing to this correspondence with the simplest normal form of a classical limit-cycle oscillator, we can directly compare synchronization behavior between quantum optical systems and classical systems.
+For quantum spin systems, however, no such universal model as the quantum optical vdP oscillator exists.

-In this study, we introduce a quantum spin vdP oscillator as a novel prototypical model of limit-cycle oscillators in quantum spin systems.
-We show that it becomes equivalent to the quantum optical vdP {oscillator} in the high-spin limit, and systematically analyze the essential features of quantum spin synchronization, i.e., frequency entrainment, mutual synchronization, and collective synchronization.
+In this study, we propose a {\it quantum spin vdP oscillator} as a fundamental model of self-sustained oscillators in quantum spin systems.
+We prove that it coincides with the quantum optical vdP {oscillator} in the high-spin limit and yields the Stuart-Landau oscillator.
+Through a systematic numerical analysis, we reveal that the quantum spin vdP oscillators exhibit all essential features of quantum synchronization, i.e., frequency entrainment, mutual synchronization, and collective synchronization, and we compare the synchronization behavior among quantum spin systems, quantum optical systems, and classical systems.
+In particular, we report the first explicit observation of mutual frequency synchronization between a pair of single quantum spin-based limit-cycle oscillators with the smallest spin-1 systems.